luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

         )
     )

-That's the other role of :code:`EvaluationLink` I was talking about.
+This is the other role of :code:`EvaluationLink` I was talking about.

-BORIS, just like EXECUTIONOUTPUT...

-NOTE: SEGFAULT BORIS!!!
-Write up a bug, after ensuring it crashes on TOT.

-BORIS
+Here :code:`EvaluationLink` wraps the dispatch of a :code:`DefinedPredicateNode`, in the same way that we used :code:`ExecutionOutputLink` in the previous chapter.

-NOTE: Is there a cleaner and more idiomatic way to evaluate EvaluationLink assertions???
-Surely there is.
-Look at the docs for "lessThanLink"
+.. note:: QUESTION FOR SOMEONE SMARTER THAN ME.
+Is there a cleaner and more idiomatic way to evaluate EvaluationLink assertions???
+The documentation for EvaluationLink defines a "LessThan" PredicateNode.
+But is there a way to call that Predicate without a SatisfactionLink???
+Even if it doesn't function like a true numeric LessThan, and only knows about the number pairs that have been asserted.

-Second, EvaluationLink with DefinedPredicate